JohnBennington94/JB-Geb-Automation/README.md

 ## Description

-The build is setup to work with Firefox and Chrome.
+The build is setup to work with Chrome

 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.